wyndhblb/cadent/docs/api.md

 `map` means metrics are stored in a `map` like data structure using timeslabs (https://github.com/wyndhblb/timeslab) formats as primary keys along with the metric ID

+`cache` caches are necessary for binary compressed formats to reside in RAM before writing.
+Thus only those writers that use these formats have the ability to "query" the cache directly.

 ## Aggregation